vippsas/vipps-partner/README.md

 Vipps Integration will verify the integration and take contact with you.

-After checklist is approved, you will recieve all necessary information from [partnerbestilling@vipps.no](mailto:partnerbestilling@vipps.no).
+After checklist is approved, you will receive all necessary information from [partnerbestilling@vipps.no](mailto:partnerbestilling@vipps.no).

 Vipps then adds you to vipps.no, including the signup forms on [portal.vipps.no](https://portal.vipps.no)